matt4110/WARintl/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 It provides you a friendly form to filter & display posts quickly, in 3 simple steps:

 * Step 1 : Filter any posts (by ID, category, tag, author, keyword, status)
 * Step 2 : Select layout (grid, scrollable list, collapsible list) to display your posts.
-You can choose to display any post data (title, featured image, full content or excerpt, meta data)
+You can choose to display any post data (title, featured image, full content or excerpt, meta fields)
 * Step 3 : Paste generated shortcode to anywhere you want (page content, text widget, theme template file...)